fluidtrends/chunky/docs/features/README.md

 #### 9. Strong Security

 Your sensitive data such as your AWS access keys or other important information is kept in an encrypted vault on your development machine.
-Chunky allows you to lock and unlock your vault at will to protect your data with the **highest level of security standards available today**.
+Chunky allows you to *lock* and *unlock* your vault at will to protect your data with the **highest level of security standards available today**.

 #### 10. High Order Components

 Chunky makes use of wildly popular web and mobile low level component libraries to construct new **configurable components**, that incorporate business logic and can be used on mobile or web apps *right out of the box*.

+#### 11. Product Templates

+You can **start a brand new Chunky Product** from scratch but then again you can start with a Full Stack Product Template that is ready for production right out of the box.

+#### 12. Declarative Data Operations

+Working with *remove services* is not a pretty sight but Chunky makes authentication and general purpose data handling, both local and remote - a breeze.
+Just declare a few lines and lo and behold, use the **automatically injected handlers**.